 Achieve your Computer Information Systems degree by finding a quality option you can afford.
 Explore best value schools below.
-In 2016 26,373 Computer Information Systems undergraduate students graduated with bachelor degrees from colleges and universities in the U.S. The average salary of a Computer Information Systems grad is $49,100 in their early career and $85,965 in mid-career.
-However, students report earning anywhere from $29,466 to $63,766 in their early career, and $62,800 to $129,611 in mid-career, depending on the program.
+In 2017 29,589 Computer Information Systems undergraduate students graduated with bachelor degrees from colleges and universities in the U.S. The average salary of a Computer Information Systems grad is $49,100 in their early career and $85,965 in mid-career.
+However, students report earning anywhere from $35,669 to $63,766 in their early career, and $62,800 to $129,611 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 The top ranked school in the United States for Computer Information Systems is Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 Any student pursuing a degree in Computer Information Systems needs to check out Berea College.
 Berea, Kentucky provides a whimsical small-town atmosphere for college students to learn in.

 With its low net price and its excellent education, Berea College is a good investment, earning a rank of #1 in Kentucky.
 The student body at this school is remarkably diverse and is represented by undergraduates from across 28 states and territories and at least 23 countries.
 Learn more to see how well Berea College ranks in other categories.

 It's hard to find a better school than Mercer University if you wish to study Computer Information Systems.
 Located in Macon, Georgia, this institution is a good option for students who enjoy the exhilaration of a popular city.